GopalNagamani/spotify-clone/README.md

 ## License

 Distributed under the MIT License.
-See LICENSE for more information.
+See [License](LICENSE) for more information.

 ## Contact